 Runners will start the 5K course at the same starting line as the half marathon: intersection of Visitacion, San Francisco and San Bruno Ave.
 Racers will run up Visitacion Ave before turning right on Mariposa St, and then the next right on Solano St, running past the Brisbane Community Pool and the front side of Lipman Middle School.
 At the end of the school building, runners will be directed down a short path that crosses Quarry Road and onto a ramp that leads to the Crocker Park Trail.
 Runners will turn right onto the Crocker Park Trail and follow it counter clockwise back to the ramp.
 At the top of the ramp, racers will make a left on Quarry Road, heading down the last 400 meters to the finish, which is the same as the half marathon.

-The course will be marked the night before with pink ribbons.
-We’ll have volunteers at each decisive intersection.
+The course will be marked the night before with red ribbons.
+We’ll have volunteers and cones at each decisive intersection.